 The Foundation carries investments at their fair values in the consolidated statements of financial position.
-Net investment return or loss included in the consolidated statement of activities and consist of interest and dividend income, realized and unrealized gains and loss, less investment expense.
+Net investment return or loss is included in the consolidated statement of activities and consists of interest and dividend income, realized and unrealized gains and losses, less investment expense.